Meet the people who are making dramatic impact in entrepreneurship, business leadership and personal development in Africa.

 Swaniker, Ghanaian serial entrepreneur and leadership development expert.
 He has launched five organizations that aim at developing leaders, primarily in Africa.
 Fred is the founder & CEO of the African Leadership Academy, an institution located outside Johannesburg in South Africa.
 The African Leadership Academy aims to develop 6,000 transformative leaders for Africa over a 50-year period.
 He is also the founder of African Leadership Network, Global Leadership Adventures and Africa Advisory Group.
 Before he hit eighteen, Swaniker had lived in Ghana, Gambia, Botswana and Zimbabwe.
 He is worth an estimated $300 million.

-Njeri Rionge, Kenya, Co-founder Wananchi Online
+Njeri Rionge, Kenya, Co-founder Wananchi Online – 2017 Most Famous Business Leaders in Africa

 The Kenyan business magnet started her first business at the age of 19, selling yoghurt at schools in the capital, Nairobi.
 She went on to sell clothes and run a few other small businesses.
 Today, Njeri Rionge is one of the women pioneer investors in the IT sector in Africa, having co-founded Wananchi Online, East Africa’s first mass market internet service provider which has grown to become the region’s leading internet company.